The Darkness Within

 "I never wanted to kill anyone, not even Voldemort.
 In a sense though, he isn't dead."

 "He isn't?"
 Lucius asked.

 "He's different of course, much saner and much nicer," Priscus said.
 He got up his wand and pointed it against his temple.
 'Is it okay for me to pull you out for a little while, Tom?'

 Priscus and Tom had worked out a spell that would allow Tom to step out into the living world in real, solid shape.
 Not for an unlimited time of course but for a couple of hours.

-The teen spoke the spell and dragged his wand away.
+Now he spoke the spell and dragged his wand away.
 Lucius watched in fascination as smoke poured out from the tip to fall onto the floor and spread.
 A shape began to rise.
-The blonde man gaped as a much younger Voldemort appeared with dark, spiky hair and softly glowing red eyes.
+The blond man gaped as a much younger Voldemort appeared, dark hair and glowing red eyes.
 He was dressed in plain black robes and raised a hand in greeting.

 "Morning, Lucius," Tom said cheerfully.
 "Lovely day already, isn't it?"

 "Tom, don't make him more confused than he already is," Priscus said.

 "What?
 You know I don't congratulate directly so I'm trying to congratulate without actually congratulating."

 "That didn't make sense at all," Priscus snapped and Tom laughed.